katgaj/final-project/docs/How to write error messages.md

+---
+title: How to write error messages
+layout: default
+nav_order: 4
+---

 # How to write error messages #

 “The best error message is the one that never shows up” — Thomas Fuchs